Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 The proposed solution procedure based on the Lagrangian relaxation method for RCRP-ARC is readily applicable to RCRP-IRC.
-This is true because the Lagrangian problem for RCRP-IRC is also separable into two subproblems based on the variable type, and the primal heuristic can be readily applied with the modified definition of $\Phi$.
-Note that the analyses made in Remarks~\ref{rm:sps} and~\ref{rm:strength} can be extended to RCRP-IRC with the appropriate values of $\varepsilon_{\text{r},i}$.
+This is because the Lagrangian problem for RCRP-IRC is also separable into two subproblems based on the variable type, and the primal heuristic can be readily applied with the modified definition of $\Phi$.
+It should be noted that the analyses presented in Section~\ref{sec:lb} can be extended to RCRP-IRC with the appropriate values of $\varepsilon_{\text{r},i}$.